wayinone/wayinone.github.io/README.md

  - I am using Github Desktop(GD) to sync my repository with local repository (local means in my computer.
 I will use "repo" as the short for "repository")
    1. Once you connect via GD, everything you changed in the local repo should be visible in the GD.
 	  - To syn (when you change thing in local repo and want to upload): in GD, type something in the "summary", then press "commit to master", then "Pull origin"
-   2. If you encounter an error message: please tell me who you are, do the following in command line[solution from here](https://stackoverflow.com/questions/11656761/git-please-tell-me-who-you-are-error)
+   2. If you encounter an error message: please tell me who you are, do the following in command line: [solution is from here](https://stackoverflow.com/questions/11656761/git-please-tell-me-who-you-are-error)
 	  ```
 	  1.git init
       2.git config user.name "someone"